I'm a member

 Autologous hematopoietic SCT is investigational to treat adult ALL in second or greater remission or those with refractory disease.

-Allogeneic hematopoietic SCT is investigational to treat relapsing ALL after a prior autologous SCT.
+Allogeneic hematopoietic SCT is medically necessary to treat relapsing ALL after a prior autologous SCT.

 NOTE: The use of donor leukocyte infusions to treat relapse after allogeneic SCT for either children or adults is considered separately in the Donor Leukocyte Infusion for Hematologic Malignancies that Relapse after Allogeneic Stem-Cell Transplant policy.